Nomadic pastoralism: Cross-border pastoralism

 Sometimes nomadic pastoralists move their herds across international borders in search of new grazing terrain or for trade.
 This cross-border activity can occasionally lead to tensions with national governments as this activity is often informal and beyond their control and regulation.
 In East Africa, for example, over 95% of cross-border trade is through unofficial channels and the unofficial trade of live cattle, camels, sheep and goats from Ethiopia sold to Somalia, Kenya and Djibouti generates an estimated total value of between US$250 and US$300 million annually (100 times more than the official figure).
 This trade helps lower food prices, increase food security, relieve border tensions and promote regional integration.
-However, there are also risks as the unregulated and undocumented nature of this trade runs risks, such as allowing disease to spread more easily across national borders.
+However, the unregulated and undocumented nature of this trade runs risks, such as allowing disease to spread more easily across national borders.
 Furthermore, governments are unhappy with lost tax revenue and foreign exchange revenues.

 There have been initiatives seeking to promote cross-border trade and also document it, in order to both stimulate regional growth and food security, but also to allow the effective vaccination of livestock.
 Initiatives include Regional Resilience Enhancement Against Drought (RREAD), the Enhanced Livelihoods in Mandera Triangle/Enhanced Livelihoods in Southern Ethiopia (ELMT/ELSE) as part of the Regional Enhanced Livelihoods in Pastoral Areas (RELPA) programme in East Africa, and the Regional Livelihoods Advocacy Project (REGLAP) funded by the European Commission Humanitarian Aid Office (ECHO).